Royals vs. Orioles Player Props Betting Odds

 Pasquantino Stats

-- Pasquantino has eight doubles, five home runs, 17 walks and 10 RBI (29 total hits).
+- Pasquantino has nine doubles, five home runs, 17 walks and 11 RBI (30 total hits).

 Pasquantino Recent Games